Israel rattled by mysterious Australian prisoner - ABC

 Such a gag order is highly unusual in Israel, where state military censors normally allow local media to quote foreign sources on controversial incidents -- such as an alleged attack on Syria last month by the Israeli airforce.

-The Australian television channel gave no reason for his imprisonment, speculating only that it would have had to concern espionage and sensitive state secrets.

-The man's family in Israel and Australia did not immediately respond to requests for comment.
-The Australian embassy in Tel Aviv also declined comment, referring questions back to the government in Canberra.

-ABC said Zygier's imprisonment was so secret that not even his guards knew his name.
-However, word got out at the time of a mysterious prisoner being held incognito and human rights groups wrote to the state to demand more information.
+ABC said that Zygier's imprisonment was so secret that not even his guards knew his name.
+However, word got out at the time of a mysterious prisoner and human rights groups wrote to the state to demand more information.

 "It is insupportable that, in a democratic country, authorities can arrest people in complete secrecy and disappear them from public view without the public even knowing such an arrest took place," the Association for Civil Rights in Israel wrote in June 2010.

+ABC said Zygier had moved to Israel 10 years before his death and changed his name to Ben Alon.
+It gave no reason for his imprisonment, speculating only that it would have had to concern espionage and sensitive state secrets.

-Zygier was allegedly held in Ayalon Prison near Tel Aviv and was found hanged in his cell in December 2010.
-Funeral notices from Australia show that his body was flown back to Melbourne and that he was buried on December 22.
+Funeral notices from Australia show that Zygier's body was flown back to Melbourne at the end of December 2010 for burial.